TIL’s exceptional growth trajectory is now strategically supported by NetSuite, the world’s leading cloud ERP

 Drive operational performance

 Do you want to make measurable improvements and efficiency gains in your business?
-With a well-implemented ERP you’ll realise more value from your resources and assets, make better decisions, compete more effectively, and ensure your leading operational processes are optimised.
+With a well-implemented cloud-based ERP, you’ll realise more value from your resources and assets, make better business decisions, compete more effectively, and ensure your leading operational processes are optimised.

 ERP stands for Enterprise Resource Planning.
 An ERP integrates all the essential business processes you use every day into a single, fully featured system.
 Think financials, inventory, supply chain, customer relationship management (CRM), order management, HR, manufacturing and more, rolled up into one application.
 Most importantly, all functions share a centralised database, so your data is always accurate, up-to-date, and available in real-time between departments.
 All business transactions and activities are processed in one system, with a single interface so you don’t need to skip from one solution to the next.
 It’s a complete one-stop shop!